-You should be easily able to move the pipe around without the clamp moving.
-If it becomes loose, reposition and tighten again.
+You should be able to move the pipe around easily without the clamp moving.
+If it becomes loose, reposition and tighten it again.

-Now that your portable generator’s exhaust extension is installed, you can now route the extension to a well vented area.
+Now that your portable generator’s exhaust extension is installed, you can route the extension to a well-vented area.

 7. Disassembling Your Exhaust Extension